 Wild Rift features the same ability system as LoL PC, but with a mobile control layout.
 Like many other mobile MOBA titles, this means a dual control stick scheme, with the left stick for moving your character and the right stick for aiming your abilities.

-Items have also been slightly reworked, although they generally still fill the same role as PC LoL.
+Riot Games also slightly reworked items, although they generally still fill the same role as PC LoL.
 The major exception to this is active items, which now work as enchants on boots.
 Each player can only purchase one enchant, so make sure you choose wisely between Zhonyas stasis, QSS, Redemption heals, and so on!

-As a whole, Wild Rift gameplay has also been accelerated to accommodate mobile play.
+As a whole, Riot accelerated Wild Rift gameplay to accommodate mobile play.
 Instead of the 25-50 minute matches found in LoL PC, Wild Rift will have 15-18 minutes matches.
 It’s possible that ARAM-style game modes will further reduce this, although for now only the Wild Rift map has been previewed.